 A community of health, hope and compassion for all.

-St. Paul's Hospital is an acute care teaching facility offering a comprehensive range of services to residents of Saskatoon and Northern Saskatchewan.
+St. Paul's Hospital is an acute care teaching and applied research Hospital delivering compassionate and holistic care to the people of Saskatoon and Saskatchewan.

 Owned by Emmanuel Care, St. Paul's Hospital is a Catholic Hospital with a rich history that was founded in 1907 by the Grey Nuns.